 Grasses found in wet areas have straw-like structures that convey oxygen to their roots.
 The straws also allow methane in the soil to escape into the atmosphere.
 As the areas dry out, other plants lacking the straws can sometimes replace the grasses.
 When methane can’t escape, soil bacteria break it down into carbon dioxide.

 The result is that the permafrost releases only a tenth of the methane as expected.
 The hope is that changes in plant cover driven by climate change may limit methane emissions from thawing permafrost.

-Photo, posted July 15, 2009, courtesy of Daniel Bauer via Flickr.
+Photo, posted July 7, 2014, courtesy of NPS Climate Change Response via Flickr.